rxi/lovedos/doc/api.md

 current position. `button` is the value `1` (left), `2` (right) or `3` (middle).

 ##### love.errhand(err)
-Called when an unprotected error occurs in any of the callback functions; `err` is the error message.
-Setting this function overrides the default error behaviour of resetting the VGA mode, printing the error and exiting the program.
+Called when an unprotected error occurs; `err` is the error message.
+By default this function displays the error message and stacktrace on screen and waits for the `escape` key to be pressed before exiting.